 William and Kate to travel to France for men’s Rugby World Cup

-The prince and princess will watch England and Wales compete in the Rugby World Cup this weekend.
+The prince and princess will watch England and Wales compete – the same weekend as the start of Harry’s Invictus Games in Germany.

 Kate, who is patron of the Rugby Football Union, will attend a group stage match between England and Argentina at the Stade de Marseille on Saturday – the first weekend of the tournament.